Technology Tales

 sudo apt-get install virtualbox-ose-modules-2.6.24-19-generic

-The next thing to do would be to issue the command to start the vboxdrv service and you’d be all set:
+The next thing to do would be to issue the command to start the vboxdrv service, and you'd be all set:

 sudo /etc/init.d/vboxdrv start

-There is one point of weakness (an Achilles heal, if you like) with all of this: the relevant modules need to be available in the first place and I hit a glitch after updating the kernel to 2.6.24-20 when they weren’t; I do wonder why Canonical fail to keep both in step with one another and why the new kernel modules don’t come through the updates automatically either.
+There is one point of weakness (an Achilles heel, if you like) with all of this: the relevant modules need to be available in the first place and I hit a glitch after updating the kernel to 2.6.24-20 when they weren't; I do wonder why Canonical fail to keep both in step with one another and why the new kernel modules don't come through the updates automatically either.
 However, there is a way around this too.
 That means installing virtualbox-ose-source via either Synaptic or the command line:

 sudo apt-get install virtualbox-ose-source